openeuler-mirror/stratovirt/docs/config_guidebook.md

 ```
 ### 2.15 Virtio Scsi HardDisk
 Virtio Scsi HardDisk is a virtual block device, which process read and write requests in virtio queue from guest.

-Note: Only support using raw image file as backend now.

 Ten properties can be set for virtio-scsi hd.